hiki-t/aisf24_solo_project/intro.md

 <br>

-During Oct 2024 - Feb 2025,
+<b>Participation Overview</b>
-I participated in the AI Safety Fundamentals (AISF) program, organised by the BlueDot Impact.

-I particularly took the Alignment course (https://aisafetyfundamentals.com/alignment/).
+From October 2024 to February 2025, I participated in the AI Safety Fundamentals (AISF) program, organised by the BlueDot Impact.
+I specifically took part in the Alignment course (https://aisafetyfundamentals.com/alignment/), which was structured into two phases:

-This course was composed of two phases: (1) the learning phase, and (2) the project phase.

-(1) The learning phase was helpful for building fundamental knowledge in AI Safety (e.g. addressing AI risks and misalignment, RLHF, Scalable oversight, AI model robustness, Mechanistic Interpretability, model risks/capabilities evaluations), developing further research questions and deeply mentally engaging in this field during periods of 8 weeks.
+1. <b>Learning Phase (8 weeks)</b>: This phase provided foundational knowledge on AI safety topics such as AI risks and misalignment, reinforcement learning from human feedback (RLHF), scalable oversight, AI model robustness, mechanistic interpretability, and model risk/capability evaluations.
+It helped in formulating research questions and deeply engaging with the field.

-(2) The project phase provided invaluable opportunities to tackle own research questions during periods of 4 weeks (I finished 3 experiments in 3 weeks and 1 week for writing).

-My initial goal of this project was to create an interactive project like [this youtube clip](https://www.youtube.com/watch?v=1xB2ooTa3yE&t=17s) so that people visiting my project enjoy playing like a mini game, but it was too ambitious to complete.
-Instead, I made my project simple replications of Anthropic work with toy models and real image dataset with provided codes so that visitors can implement ones by themselves.
-Also, I maintained running my exps requiring only personal computer power (2024 PC/laptop), not needing a big cloud computing or GPUs so that hopefully people can run my exps locally!

-To be noted, my exps are still not perfect because this is still my initial draft.
-I expect there would be many hassles visitors may encounter while running.
-I believe, learning something well is through making your own hands dirty!
-So, I recommend not only reading my project summary, but also running provided codes, experimenting with different settings, and thinking about new research settings and revised code implementations!
+2. <b>Project Phase (4 weeks)</b>: This phase allowed participants to explore their own research questions.
+I conducted three experiments over three weeks and spent two weeks writing my findings, dedicating approximately 4-6 hours per week.

+<b>Project Goals and Execution</b>

+My initial goal was to create an interactive project—similar to previous AISF projects [like this](https://swe-to-mle.pages.dev/posts/deck-of-many-prompts-jailbreaking-llms-for-fun-and-profit/) or engaging educational content like [this YouTube clip](https://www.youtube.com/watch?v=1xB2ooTa3yE&t=17s)—to make AI safety concepts more accessible.
+However, due to time constraints, I shifted my focus to a more practical and reproducible approach.

+Instead, I developed a project that replicates key findings from Anthropic’s work using toy models and real image datasets.
+The provided code allows visitors to implement experiments themselves, fostering hands-on learning.
+Additionally, I ensured that all experiments run on standard personal computers (2024 PC/laptop) without requiring cloud computing or GPUs, making them accessible to a broader audience.

+<b>Encouraging Hands-on Learning</b>

+While my experiments are still in a draft stage and may have areas for improvement, I encourage visitors to engage actively by:
+- Running the provided code
+- Experimenting with different settings
+- Exploring alternative research questions and modified implementations

-This way, I am hoping that new AI safety researchers, engineers, practitioners or curious active visitors can have some hands-on experience on a specific AI safety topic.
+This approach aims to help new AI safety researchers, engineers, and practitioners gain practical experience in a specific AI safety topic—particularly superposition analysis.
+My project is designed as a self-guided starting point for running AI safety experiments.

-Of course, there is no problem to just read my project summary to get a high level gist of my project's finding and think through future directions or wider applications.
+Of course, there is no problem to just read my project summary to get a high-level overview of my project's findings and think through future directions or wider applications.
+Feel free to explore as you wish!

-If you can leave some feedback, inspirations, interesting ideas regard to my project, I would love to hear!

-My contacts
+<b>Accessibility and Engagement</b>

+I welcome feedback, insights, and ideas to improve or expand this work.
+Feel free to reach out!

+Contacts
 X/Twitter: https://x.com/htsujimura
 Bluesky: https://bsky.app/profile/htsujimura.bsky.social
 Linkedin: https://www.linkedin.com/in/hikaru-tsujimura/